Ernest Côté: Diplomat and civil servant

 In 1955, he was appointed assistant deputy minister in the national resources sector of Northern Affairs department.
-During this time, he oversaw the restoration of the Fortress Louisbourg in Cape Breton Island, negotiated a treaty with the United States concerning migratory birds and worked with the development of the St. Lawrence Seaway.
-During the development of the St. Lawrence Seaway, the U.S. government wanted control of all three locks, but Côté during his negotiations with the Americans ensured that Canada had control of one of the locks and a say in the running of the other two.
+During this time, he oversaw the restoration of the Fortress of Louisbourg in Cape Breton Island, negotiated a treaty with the United States concerning migratory birds and worked with the development of the St. Lawrence Seaway.
+During the development of the seaway, the U.S. government wanted control of all three locks, but Côté during his negotiations with the Americans ensured that Canada had control of one of the locks and a say in the running of the other two.
 In 1963, he was appointed deputy minister of Northern Affairs.
 His major concern at Northern Affairs was the devolution of power in the Northwest Territories, which had until then been governed from Ottawa as he made the arrangements to ensure that the people of the Northwest Territories could elect their own government.
 Ever since the Northwest Territories had been created in 1870 following the purchase of Rupert's Land from the Hudson's Bay Company, the federal government had divided the territory as it pleased, ceding parts to various provinces and carving out from it new provinces and the Yukon Territory.
 The Northwest Territories was populated mostly by First Nations, Métis and Inuit peoples.
 The further division of the Northwest Territories into a predominantly Inuit territory and a predominantly First Nations and Métis one was considered in the devolution process, but it was decided to let the peoples of the Northwest Territories to decide for themselves whether a further division was necessary.
 In 1965, he was appointed by Prime Minister Lester Pearson to head the committee that planned the Centennial celebrations of 1967 to mark the 100th anniversary of Confederation.

 From 1968 to 1972, Côté sat on the board of governors of the University of Ottawa representing Saint Paul University.
-During the time of campus protests at Canadian universities, his daughter Denyse, was involved in the protests at the University of Ottawa while he sat on the board of the University of Ottawa.
+During the time of campus protests at Canadian universities, his daughter Denyse was involved in the protests at the University of Ottawa while he sat on the board of the University of Ottawa.
 She recalled: "I remember it because I was a leftie at the time.
 He was a very liberal man and we never argued.
 At one point he drove me to a demonstration at the University of Ottawa and said, 'Good luck with your revolution.'
 And I said, 'Good look with your repression.'
 The fact that I was a leftie, he didn't take it personally."
 As a French-Canadian from Alberta, Côté was against Quebec separatism, seeing all of Canada as his homeland and rejected the concept that Quebec was the special homeland of French-Canadians.